IQSS/dataverse/doc/sphinx-guides/source/qa/qa-workflow.md

 1. Validate the documentation.

-    Build the doc using Jenkins, does it build without errors?
+    Build the doc using Jenkins or read the automated Read the Docs preview.
+Does it build without errors?
     Read it through for sense.
     Use it for test cases and to understand the feature.